Blonde Savage

 Blonde Savage is a 1947 American adventure film directed by Steve Sekely and written by Gordon Bache.
 The film stars Leif Erickson, Gale Sherwood, Veda Ann Borg, Douglass Dumbrille, Frank Jenks, and Matt Willis.
 It was released on November 22, 1947 by Producers Releasing Corporation.

 Plot

-Explorers Steve Blake and Hoppy Owens are hired to lead an expedition into the deep jungle.
+Bush pilots Steve Blake and Hoppy Owens are hired to locate a village in the deep jungle by Mark Harper, head of a mining company.

+Thing are complicated Harper's attractive wife Connie who once had an affair with Steve and will do anything to have Steve fly her away.

 Their first day of exploration uncovers a native tribe led by a tall white blonde woman who was raised by the tribe after her parents were mysteriously killed years earlier.